Login

 Prerequisites

-Before using Postman to test out the StackOne Unified API you should have already configured an integration and linked your account following the instructions in the Getting Started with StackOne guide.
+Before using Postman to test out the StackOne Unified API you should have already configured an integration and linked an account following the instructions in the Getting Started with StackOne guide.

 Installing Postman